veraz00/veraz00.github.io/_featured_categories/engineer.md

 ---
 layout: list
 type: category
-title: Dev.
-Log
+title: Engineer
-slug: devlog
+slug: engineer
 sidebar: true
 order: 2
 description: >
-  Anything about development
+  This is how I make a living
 ---